jess2436/Logic-Boolean-Circuits/proj5/README.txt

-CSC 173: Computation and Formal Systems
-Project 5: Logic and Boolean Circuits
+Project: Logic and Boolean Circuits
-Shadiya Akhter: sakhter@u.rochester.edu
-Jessica Chen: jchen204@u.rochester.edu

 Once in command line and project folder is included →